 FINS Assistance Program activities:

-- The Families in Need of Services (FINS) Assistance Program provides fiscal and programmatic oversight of funds allocated to support mandated informal FINS processes in every judicial district statewide.
-The FINS Assistance Program (FINS-AP) is committed to working in partnership with individual judicial district courts, community, and other juvenile justice stakeholders in providing pre-court diversion, intervention, and case management services for alleged status offenders and their families.
+- The Families in Need of Services Assistance Program (FINS-AP) provides fiscal and programmatic oversight of funds allocated to support statutorily mandated pre-court diversion, intervention and case management services for alleged status offenders and their families.

-- FINS programs operate in 42 judicial districts, in more than 55 offices, with the primary goal of providing a continuum of voluntary diversion services to prevent delinquency and to strengthen and secure maximum independence for children and their families.
+- 55 Informal FINS offices operate across all 42 judicial districts, providing voluntary diversion services to prevent delinquency and strengthen children and their families.